-The Group does not consume a significant volume of water in its business activities and therefore its business activities did not generate material discharges into water during the year ended 31 August 2022.
+The Group does not consume a significant volume of water in its business activities and therefore did not generate material wastewater discharges during the Reporting Year.
 Since the wastewater of the Group is discharged into the municipal sewage pipeline network for processing and the majority of the water supply and discharge facilities are provided and managed by property management company, the amount of water consumption of the Group represents the wastewater discharge volume.
-The data of water consumption will be described in the section headed "Water Consumption" in aspect A2.
+The data of water consumption is described in the section headed "Water Consumption" in aspect A2.